AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/feb2023/data-driven-culture.md

 # Building a Data Driven Culture

-Join Adobe Analytics Champion Gitai Ben-Ammi as he discusses what a data-driven culture looks like and shares strategies for using Adobe Analytics to build one.
+Join [!DNL Adobe Analytics] Champion Gitai Ben-Ammi as he discusses what a data-driven culture looks like and shares strategies for using [!DNL Adobe Analytics] to build one.

 >[!VIDEO](https://video.tv.adobe.com/v/3414131/?quality=12&learn=on)